githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/4-How-execute-GAI-commands-and-what-is-not-automatically-migrated.md

+There are four commands that you can utilize with GitHub Actions Importer to assess, plan, test, and migrate your CI/CD environment into GitHub.

+There commands are:

+- **Audit**: Fetches all of the pipelines defined in a specified scope of the existing CI/CD environment, attempt a conversion of these pipelines to their equivalent workflow, and write a summary report with statistics gathered from the audit.
+- **Forcast**: Fetches jobs that have been completed over a specified time period and uses that data to calculate usage metrics.
+- **Dry Run**: Provide existing pipelines with their equivalent GitHub Actions workflow and highlight ones that will need to potentially migrate manually.
+- **Migrate**: Convert an existing pipeline to its equivalent action and open a pull request with the converted workflows and associated files

 In this unit we will be walking through the following:
 - How to audit your pipelines
 - How to run the forecast commmand